-- From the EYFS (Early Years Foundation Stage) parents are informed of individual progress during twice yearly consultation meetings - Early Excellence Assessment Tracker is used within the Early Years to keep parents up-to-date with their child's experiences in class - The teacher keeps individual reading records - Staff, children and parents maintain reading record books - Before moving on to the next colour band, teachers assess children for accuracy and understanding - Ongoing, focused reading assessment takes place during individual/guided reading sessions led by staff in school - Children's writing is teacher assessed against the National Curriculum - Regular reviews of learning, written by children with adults' input are issued to parents every half term through 'writing progress' and 'Mind the gap' assessments which enable children to receive instant feedback and move their learning forward - Writing Progress books are completed termly and sent home to inform parents about their child's progress (as above) Children have regular opportunities to plan, edit and review their work as a result of live feedback within lessons.

-- Children's reading and writing is tracked every half term against the National Curriculum - Children are given individual reading and writing targets.
-Records of these are kept by the teacher and are written into the shared reading record book. - In years 1 and 2 children's development in phonics is assessed termly
+- From the EYFS (Early Years Foundation Stage) parents are informed of individual progress during twice yearly consultation meetings - Termly reviews of learning, written by children with adults' input are issued to parents every term - Early Excellence Assessment Tracker is used within the Early Years to keep parents up-to-date with their child's experiences in class - The teacher keeps individual reading records - Staff, children and parents maintain reading record books - Before moving on to the next colour band, teachers assess children for accuracy and understanding - Ongoing, focused reading assessment takes place during individual/guided reading sessions led by staff in school - Children's writing is teacher assessed against the National Curriculum using NFER guidance - Writing Progress books are completed termly and sent home to inform parents about their child's progress (as above) - Children have regular opportunities to plan, edit and review their work as a result of oral or written feedback. - Children's reading and writing is tracked every half term against the National Curriculum - Children are given individual reading and writing targets.
+Records of these are kept by the teacher and are written into the shared reading record book/English Target card.
+These targets are updated when achieved - In Years 1 and 2 (as applicable), children are assessed each half term against mock phonic assessments.